 In WatPro, the models for consumption of ClO2, and formation of chlorite and chlorate are taken from newly published university research.
 The expressions are expressed as functions of water quality and chlorine dioxide related parameters.

 WatPro is very useful in the evaluation of the substitution of chlorine by chlorine dioxide.
 Through modeling, one can determine microbial reductions and levels of DBPs formed at comparable disinfectant doses.
 Once the doses of disinfectants are known, cost comparisons may be conducted to see which is the most cost-effective

 For an uninterrupted primary disinfectant dosage rate, WatPro tracks the inactivation of viruses and Giardia by disinfectant addition.
 Because fecal coliform bacteria are inactivated by disinfectants to a greater extent than viruses, the log reduction of bacteria like E. coli will match or exceed the reduction for viruses calculated by WatPro.
-The simulator also determines the Ct disinfection parameter at any location in the treatment
+The simulator also determines the Ct disinfection parameter at any location in the treatment plant